arthurmezaonik/portfolio_project_5/README.md

 3. Users looking for healthy food recipes

-4. Users looking for tips about healthy life anf exerceise
+4. Users looking for tips about healthy life and exercise

 ## Design Choices

 ### Colors

-The main colors are green and orange, they were chosen to give the impression from something healthier/natural.
+The main colors are green and orange, they were chosen to give the impression of something healthier/natural.

 The other colors used are mainly black and white, to give a good contrast with the main colors.